devgaganin/Save-Restricted-Content-Bot-V2/README.md

 AUTH: Go to @missrose_bot, start and send /info to get your id

-FORCESUB: Before starting building bots create a public channel and get the username withou '@'
+FORCESUB: Before starting building bots create a public channel and get the username without '@'

 ## Deploying Guide - [TEAM SPY](https://t.me/devggn)